ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 3. In your browser, access your CFEE instance from the [**Environments**](https://{DomainName}/dashboard/cloudfoundry?filter=cf_environments) page and navigate to the `organizations -> spaces` and select your `dev` space.
 4. Select the **Services** tab and the **Create Service** button.
 5. In the search texbox, search for **Test**.
 The **Test Node Resource Service Broker Display Name** mock service from the broker will display.
-6. Click the **Create** button and provide the name `welcome-service` to create a service instance.
+6. Select the service, click the **Create** button, and provide the name `welcome-service` to create a service instance.
 It will become clear in the next section why it's named welcome-service.
 Then bind the service to the `GetStartedNode` app using the **Bind to appliction** item in the overflow menu.
 7. To view the bound service, run the `cf env` command.
 The `GetStartedNode` application can now leverage the data in the `credentials` object similar to how it uses data from `cloudantNoSQLDB` currently.
    ```sh
    ibmcloud cf env GetStartedNode